Resources to support screening professionals in their initial training and continuing professional development (CPD).

 The course is available as a postgraduate award or part of the masters in Public Health programme.

 PHE Screening is pleased to be able to offer limited funding to support 4 students to undertake the above module in screening.

 Warwick health screening one-day workshop

-Warwick University also run a one day health screening workshop.
-On this day delegates explore:
+Warwick University also run a one-day health screening workshop where delegates explore:

 - how we decide to introduce a new screening programme